Warbo/chriswarbo-net/unfinished/tailcalljs.md

 > Go and calculate `my_function`{.javascript} with `x`{.javascript}, `y`{.javascript} and `z`{.javascript}.
 Once we have the result, return it.

-Whilst correct, that's quite a naive perspective.
+Whilst correct, that's quite a naïve perspective.
 Here's an example of some nested tail-calls, with the functions being tail-called in-lined for simplicity:

 ```javascript
 foo();